sonatype-nexus-community/iq-success-metrics2/README.md

 &nbsp;

 ### Download the java app for success metrics
+  * There are two ways to run this application, by directly running the application jar file or with docker
+  * In both cases, start by downloading the zip file
+  * To do so, go to the Releases on the right side and clicn on the latest release
-  * Click on the *successmetrics.zip* file, then download (there is a download button on the lower right)
+  * Click on the *successmetrics-<release>.zip* file on assets page to download it
   * Unzip the contents into a directory of your choice
-  * Change into the *successmetrics* directory (this will be your working directory)
+  * Change into the *successmetrics-<release>* directory (this will be your working directory)

 ```
-unzip successmetrics.zip
+unzip successmetrics-<release>.zip
-cd successmetrics
+cd successmetrics--<release>
 ```

 &nbsp;